 (b) Felony sentencing under section 422.7

 If one of the three factors listed in section 422.7 is pled and proved, a misdemeanor conviction that constitutes a hate crime under section 422.55 may be sentenced as a felony.
-The punishment is imprisonment in state prison as provided by section 422.7.
+The punishment is imprisonment in state prison or county jail under section 1170(h) as provided by section 422.7.

 (c) Hate crime enhancement